blackhillsinfosec/FreeLabFriday_Labs/IntroClassFiles/Tools/IntroClass/bluespawnIntroClass/Bluespawn.md

 ### Keystroke Logs
 Now, let’s look at keystroke logging.

-To learn more about this check out MITRE: https://attack.mitre.org/techniques/T1056/
+To learn more about this check out MITRE:<br>
+https://attack.mitre.org/techniques/T1056/

 Here are some examples of threat groups, software, and campaigns associated with this technique: